New Orleans police hire civilians to combat officer shortage

 The number of New Orleans police officers has dwindled to well under 1,000 people, down from more than 1,300 a few years ago.

-NOPD Supt.
-Shaun Ferguson says the average response time currently sits at 11 minutes, but with the help of civilians, the department can reduce that time.
+NOPD Superintendent Shaun Ferguson said the average response time is currently 11 minutes, but with the help of civilians, the department can reduce that time.

-“This is a tough fight that we must stay the course on,” Ferguson said at a press conference on Thursday.

 “Starting this Sunday, as many as 75 more officers will be on patrol.
 That will consist of officers assigned to administrative districts and district investigative units,” Ferguson added.
 “Their mission is to attack the backlog of the very district they are serving.”